pradeep-016/Generative_Adversarial_Network/README.md

 ## Contact

-For any questions or inquiries, please reach out to [email protected]
+For any questions or inquiries, please reach out to [pradeep02272002@gmail.com]

 Happy generating!